What is link building in seo?

 - Check the Google Toolbar Pagerank of the actual page the link is going to feature on – not just the PR of the home page.
 Note that Pagerank, or what we see of it, is not a 100% positive proof of the reputation of a website, but it might be an indicator of recent quality.

-- Check how many backlinks point to the links page from within the actual site (see list of the best seo tools)
+- Check how many backlinks point to the links page from within the actual site (my favourite linkbuilding tool is probably Majestic SEO, reviewed on my list of the best seo tools)

 Links pages can be a useful target for any link hunter if the page is on a very authoritative site, but a lot of link pages go the way of the Dodo within time.